j3-signalroom/apache_flink-kickstarter/README.md

 ## **4.0 Powering Analytics with Apache Iceberg tables in Snowflake**
 After running the Flink applications, you can now leverage the data stored in the Apache Iceberg tables in Snowflake for analytics.
 Click [here](.blog/using-non-managed-apache-iceberg-tables-in-snowflake.md) to learn more about using **Non-Managed Apache Iceberg tables** in Snowflake.
 This blog post will help you understand the trade-offs, operational characteristics, and integration patterns of using Apache Iceberg tables in Snowflake.
 These terraform configurations:

-- [aws-iam-snowflake-setup](aws-iam-snowflake-setup.tf) - creates the necessary Snowflake IAM roles and policies in AWS to get started.
+- [setup-aws-s3](setup-aws-s3.tf) - creates the necessary Snowflake IAM roles and policies in AWS to get started.
-- [snowflake-non-managed-apache-iceberg-table-privileges-setup](snowflake-non-managed-apache-iceberg-table-privileges-setup.tf) - grants the necessary privileges to the Snowflake resources to get started.
+- [setup-snowflake-service_user](setup-snowflake-service_user.tf) - grants the necessary privileges to the Snowflake resources to get started.
-- [snowflake-non-managed-apache-iceberg-table-setup](snowflake-non-managed-apache-iceberg-table-setup.tf) - creates the necessary resources in Snowflake to get started.
+- [setup-snowflake-objects](setup-snowflake-objects.tf) - creates the necessary resources in Snowflake to get started.

 ## **5.0 Resources**